meaganck/meaganck/README.md

 ## Currently Working On 🤔
 - Current project: My personal website (which you should check out!)
 - Currently learning Javascript

+## ⚡ Currently looking for summer intership! ⚡